Rock Radio Heaven (H-I)

 Also known as: "Skinny" Bobby Harper

-Stations: KFNF, KWKY Shenandoah, La., KUSN St. Joseph, Mo., WING Dayton, Ohio, WSAI Cincinnati, WYSL Buffalo, N.Y., WKNR Detroit, WPLO, WQXI, WAKY, WIIN, WGST, WKLS, WLTA, WSB Atlanta, WAKY Louisville, Ky., WDAF Kansas City, Mo.
+Stations: KFNF Shenandoah, Louisiana, KWKY Des Moines, Iowa, KUSN St. Joseph, Missouri, WING Dayton, Ohio, WSAI Cincinnati, WYSL Buffalo, New York, WKNR Detroit, WPLO, WQXI, WAKY, WIIN, WGST, WKLS, WLTA, WSB Atlanta, WAKY Louisville, Kentucky, WDAF Kansas City, Missouri

 Notes: His on-air antics inspired the Johnny Fever character on the TV show WKRP in Cincinnati.
 His promotional stunts included riding a wild bull, running in an ostrich race and belly-flopping into an immense ice cream sundae.
 Brought the Beatles to Cincinnati on their first U.S. tour.
 Was also a colour commentator for the Atlanta Flames of the NHL.
 Died of cancer at age 64.